 - Chairlift and tow rope malfunctions that cause serious injury to a skier

-Unfortunately, crashes involving snowboarding or skiing often result in very serious injuries based on the extreme conditions and speed of the sport.
+Unfortunately, crashes involving snowboarding or skiing result in very serious injuries based on the extreme conditions and speed of the sport.
 Serious injuries include traumatic brain injuries, spinal cord injuries, knee injuries, and serious bone fractures.
-A seasoned Michigan winter sports accident lawyer could investigate the circumstances surrounding an incident and work to determine who is to blame in a civil lawsuit.
+Our experienced Michigan winter sports accident lawyers will investigate the circumstances surrounding an incident and work to determine who is to blame in a civil lawsuit.

 Michigan has many excellent snow tubing runs.
 Many courses are located at ski resorts and others are at locations solely dedicated to the activity.
 While the runs may provide great excitement and thrills, they are not without danger.
 Our firm has handled several clients who suffered severe injuries while tubing at a Northern Michigan ski resort.

 In those cases, the tubers reached the end of the run and literally flew over the snow embankment at the end of the run.
 The snow groomers had ended the run too short and the speed of the snow tuber catapulted them into the air.
 Several ended up crashing into the parking lot and another into a fence.
 The injuries suffered were significant, including a fractured neck and other orthopedic injuries.
 On their behalf, we sued the resort for negligence and won great settlements for our clients.